-An extremely rare and local species in Belgium, only mentioned once from the country.
+An extremely rare and local species in Belgium.

 Forewing ground colour uniformously dark brown, without any pattern.

-Yellowish green; head capsule, first thoracical segment and last abdominal segment blackish.
+Yellowish green.
+Head capsule, first thoracic segment and last abdominal segment blackish.

 A rather large, greenish or yellowish blotch mine on the upperside of a leaf.
 In the last stage, the mine turns brownish.
-The inside of the mine is loosely lined with spinning, though not contracting the mine very much like in the other Coptotriche species.
-The mine of this species can be distinguished from the related Coptotriche marginea, also living on Rubus, by its yellowish-brown colour, while the mine of C. marginea is white.
-Frass is ejected through a small whole at the underside of the leaf.
+The mine is spun loosely on the inside of the mine and therefore the leaf does not curl and fold very much like with other Coptotriche species.
+The mine of this species can be distinguished from the related Coptotriche marginea (also living on Rubus) by its yellowish-brown colour, while the mine of C. marginea is white.
+Frass is ejected through a small opening at the underside of the leaf.

 See also bladmineerders.be

 The eggs are oviposited on the upperside of a leaf.